keras-team/keras/README.md

 ## Support

-You can ask questions and join the development discussion:
+You can ask and answer questions and join the development discussion:

+- Under the `keras` tag [on stackoverflow](https://stackoverflow.com/questions/tagged/keras).
 - On the [Keras Google group](https://groups.google.com/forum/#!forum/keras-users).
 - On the [Keras Slack channel](https://kerasteam.slack.com).
 Use [this link](https://keras-slack-autojoin.herokuapp.com/) to request an invitation to the channel.